lydtechconsulting/kafka-connect-debezium-postgres/README.md

 # Kafka Connect: Debezium, Postgres and Spring Boot Demo

-Spring Boot application demonstrating the using Debezium (Kafka Connect) for Change Data Capture (CDC) to publish outbound events.
+Spring Boot application demonstrating the using Debezium (Kafka Connect) for Change Data Capture (CDC) to publish outbound events to Kafka from Postgres.

-TODO....

 ## Running The Demo